Synvya/mcp-server/OPENAPI-AUTOMATION.md

 }
 ```

-### ✅ No Manual Sync Required
+### ✅ True Single Source of Truth

-When you update the Zod schemas in `src/generate-openapi.ts`, the OpenAPI schema automatically reflects those changes.
-No need to manually update two separate files.
+When you update schemas in `src/schemas.ts`, **both** MCP and OpenAPI automatically reflect those changes.
+You only define each schema once.

 ### ✅ Type Safety